kvoon3/vscode-which-key-config-gen/README.md

 ## Why

-1. I'm lazy to migration my vim-style keybinding to which-key-style bindings
+1. I'm too lazy to migration my vim-style keybinding to which-key-style bindings
-2. which-key menu always popup when i typed my `leader` key,that was quite annoying.
-Specifically I still want to use `leader` like I was using Vim, I hope which-key shows up when i just forget some keybinding.
+2. I still want to use `leader` key in VSCodeVim, and the which-key menu always popup when i type `leader` key, which is quite annoying.
+I hope which-key only shows up when i just forget some keybinding.

 ## Usage

-1. Enable `vscode-whichkey-config=gen`
+1. enable `vscode-whichkey-config-gen`
-2. add a `names` field into your `vim.normalModeKeyBindingsNonRecursive` (generate which-key hint title)
+2. add a `names` field to your `vim.normalModeKeyBindingsNonRecursive` (generate which-key hint title)
-3. add keymap `whichKeyConfigGen.show` for show which-key
+3. replace the keymap `whichkey.show` with `whichKeyConfigGen.show`

 ```json
 {